Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Workload-Aware Platform Analysis (RQ3)

 We assume optimal DRAM caching: every block cached in DRAM has a shorter access interval than any uncached block; equivalently, there exists a threshold \(T\) with cached set \(\mathcal{S}(T)\).
 For any \(T\), the aggregate cached and uncached access throughputs (bytes/s) are

-We assume an efficient zero-copy I/O stack to minimize I/O-induced host-DRAM traffic.
+We assume a zero-copy I/O stack to minimize I/O-induced host-DRAM traffic.
 Under this model, a DRAM cache miss incurs one SSD\(\rightarrow\)DRAM DMA plus one DRAM read by the processor.
 The resulting host-DRAM bandwidth demand is